billtsay/class-project/jlt245_class_project_bad_loan_predict_readme_first.txt

 The lending club has posted its loan information dataset online, which allows freely downloaded by any interested parties.
 In this class project, I would like to take them as the dataset to explore the deep learning and ensemble learning for the project.

+%% Install the packages used

+h2o R package and related are the major part of installation.
+The execution environment needs java pre-installed.

+Run the script

+ Rscript jlt245_class_project_bad_loan_predict_packages_install.R

 %% Data loading and Cleaning

 The datasets are from https://www.lendingclub.com/info/download-data.action, they are three in the project folder: